-- 2.01 The conditional planning permission be granted subject to the applicant either entering into a Section 106 Obligation or Unilateral Undertaking to provide the following: - Payment of £1,100 per dwelling in lieu of on-site provision.
+- 2.01 The conditional planning permission be granted subject to the applicant either entering into a Section 111 agreement with the Council, prior to the grant of planning permission, requiring them to enter a Section 106 Agreement when they become the owner of the land, to cover the following obligations. - Payment of £1,100 per dwelling in lieu of on-site provision.
 The off-site contribution would be used to enhance existing public open space in the community; namely the Skatepark in Buckley.
 The contribution shall be paid upon 50% occupation or sale of the dwellings hereby approved;